turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 - What are some takeaways you have from that example?
 - What do you like about this process?
 - What might make this process difficult to do?
-- Do we need to go through this process every single time we are writing code?

 ## Time for YOU to Practice!